Skip to main content

 }

-Each content type pulls from existing data files: thumbnails for title and description, MDX metadata for tags and category, content order for the slug list.
-No separate index to maintain; when we add a blog post, search updates automatically because it reads from the same source of truth.
+Each content type pulls from data files that already exist: thumbnails for title and description, MDX metadata for tags and category, content order for the slug list.
+There's no separate index to babysit; when I add a blog post, search picks it up automatically because it's reading from the same source of truth.

-cmdk is a headless command menu component.
-It provides fuzzy filtering, keyboard navigation, and grouped results with zero styling opinions.
-We feed it the search index and let it handle matching:
+cmdk is a headless command menu component that gives you fuzzy filtering, keyboard navigation, and grouped results with zero opinions about styling.
+I hand it the search index and let it do the matching:

 const index = useMemo(() => buildSearchIndex(), []);